codePathAppProject43/district43/README.md

 ### App Idea Evaluation

 - Category: Social platform for sharing schedules
 - Mobile: This app uses user availability and location.
-People can then message each other to grab lunch together.
+People can message each other to grab lunch together.
 - Story: This allows students with busy schedules to more easily find common free time with friends to hang out.
 This also allows people who are willing to try new things to try with other people.
 - Market: College students
 - Habit: Update your schedule daily/weekly and share it to your friends to find common free time and hangout together